Deanna M. Church: Work

 Church worked for the National Center for Biotechnology Information (NCBI) from 1999 until 2013.
 While there, she headed NCBI's team in the Genome Reference Consortium, an international group focusing on refining data on the human genome.
 She was part of the group involved in releasing GRCh38, a build of the human genome that included centromere sequences for the first time.

 In 2013, she joined Personalis as Senior Director of Genomics and Content where she worked towards improving bioinformatics for better analysis of the human genome.

 In 2016, she joined 10x Genomics as Senior Director of Applications.
 Church has had over 35 publications in her career.

+Deanna continued her work with human genomes and in 2019, published "Multi-platform discovery of haplotype-resolved structural variation in human genomes," along with other researchers.